Olamaie

 The Room and the Format

-Olamaie operates on San Antonio Street in central Austin, running dinner service Wednesday through Sunday from 5 PM to 9 PM.
-The restaurant is closed Monday and Tuesday, a scheduling choice common among serious small kitchens where prep time and staff welfare shape the week.
-The format is a la carte rather than fixed-tasting, which matters for how the room functions: diners order around personal preference rather than surrendering to a set sequence, and the per-person spend reflects individual choices rather than a predetermined commitment.
+Olamaie operates at 1610 San Antonio St in Austin, running dinner service Wednesday through Sunday from 5 PM to 10 PM.
+The restaurant is closed Monday and Tuesday.
+The format is a la carte rather than fixed-tasting.

 That format distinction is worth noting in the context of the fine-dining-trained casual trend.
 Tasting menus are one way to express ambition; a carefully edited a la carte menu is another, and arguably harder to execute well because there is no sequenced architecture to carry the meal.
 The chef has to make each dish work on its own terms while ensuring coherent logic across the menu.
 The fact that Olamaie has maintained Michelin recognition under that format across consecutive years is evidence that the kitchen is meeting that standard consistently.